Table of Contents

 2.1 Base Current-Carrying Capacity

-The ampacity () is the maximum amp a wiring can carry continuously without exceeding its heat rating.
+The ampacity () is the maximum current a conductor can carry continuously without exceeding its temperature rating.

 Standard reference conditions:

-- Ambient thermal value: 30°C for cables in air, 20°C for buried cables
+- Ambient temperature: 30°C for cables in air, 20°C for buried cables

 - Single circuit